Jennelle186/Sales-and-Inventory-System/README.md

 ## What to Install

-You may need to install Visual Studio Code if you do not have it installed in your computer.
+1. You may need to install Visual Studio Code if you do not have it installed in your computer.
 You may download it here: https://code.visualstudio.com/download

-Install Node.js if you do not have it installed in your computer.
+2. Install Node.js if you do not have it installed in your computer.
 You may download it here: https://drive.google.com/file/d/1WOHd12aIlEatNaarHFP91bU62LfvB2gr/view

 ## How to open the project in Visual Studio Code

-Download the zip files of this project.
+1. Download the zip files of this project.

-Unzip the files and open Visual Studio Code.
+2. Unzip the files and open Visual Studio Code.

-Click on Open Folder and locate the folder of the unzip files and click on it.
+3. Click on Open Folder and locate the folder of the unzip files and click on it.

 ## How to deploy the project

-From the Visual Studio Code terminal, enter these “npm i -g firebase-tools”
+1. From the Visual Studio Code terminal, enter these “npm i -g firebase-tools”

-Enter “Firebase login”.
+2. Enter “Firebase login”.
 You need to be logged in to your Gmail account that is connected with your Firebase project.

-  If you are using another account, you may enter “firebase login –reauth”
+3. If you are using another account, you may enter “firebase login –reauth”

-  Follow the given link and this will direct you to this page.
+4. Follow the given link and this will direct you to this page.
 You may then choose the Gmail account that is connected to your Firebase project.

+5. Back to the Visual Studio Code terminal, Enter “firebase init”

+6. Pick firebase hosting

+7. Select “choose an existing project”

+8. Choose what your Firebase Project is

+9. You will be asked with the question, "What do you want to use as your public directory?", Enter “build”

+10. You will be asked with the question, "Configure as a single-page app?", Enter "yes"

+11. You will be asked with the questions, "Set up automatic builds?", Enter "no"

+12. Enter "npm run build" and wait for it to load.
+This might take a while

+13. Enter "Firebase deploy" and wait for the message that says "Deploy complete!" along with the links for the project console and the hostung URL.

+14. Click on the hosting URL to view the hosted website.

 ## Available Scripts